-Ring modulation is one of the weirdest effects a guitarist could add to his or her pedalboard.
-The intriguingly odd sounds we can get out of a ring mod pedal have likely sparked your interest and inspired you to check out this article, where you’ll learn how they work.
+Ring modulation is one of the weirdest effects a guitarist could add to their pedalboard.
+The intriguingly odd sounds we can get out of a ring mod pedal have likely sparked your interest and inspired you to check out this article, where you'll learn how they work.

 The resulting output signal from a ring modulator can be wildly different from the input signal.
 These pedals are quite experimental by nature and can be very exciting to use (and talk about).

 In this article, we’ll further our understanding of ring modulation and the pedals that produce this strange effect.
 I’ll share a few pedal examples along the way and tips on how to get more out of your ring mod pedals.

 • The Ultimate Effects Pedal/Stompbox Buyer’s Guide

 • Top 11 Best Guitar/Bass Effects Pedal Brands To Know & Use

 • Top Best Ring Modulation Pedals For Guitar & Bass

 Table Of Contents

 - What Are Ring Modulation Pedals & How Do They Work?

 - The Control Parameters Of Ring Modulation Pedals